Effective: February 7, 2022

 • Contributions to Roth or Traditional IRAs

-Caution should be exercised when preparing the extension application, which is IRS Form 4868.
-Even though this form is described as “automatic,” the extension is automatically granted only if it includes a reasonable estimate of the 2021 tax liability and only if that anticipated liability is paid along with the extension application.
+For those not covered by the disaster area filing postponement, and who need to request an extension, caution should be exercised when preparing the extension application, which is IRS Form 4868.
+Even though this form is described as “automatic,” the extension is automatically granted only if it includes a reasonable estimate of the 2022 tax liability and only if that anticipated liability is paid along with the extension application.
 It is not uncommon for taxpayers to enter zero as the estimated tax liability without figuring the actual estimated amount.
 These taxpayers risk the IRS classifying their forms as having been improperly completed, which in turn makes the extensions invalid.
 If you need an extension, please contact this office so that we can prepare a valid extension for you.

 The extension must be filed in a timely manner; at this office, we can file your extension electronically before the due date and have any amount owed withdrawn from your bank account.
-Because the IRS is so backed up opening mail, we do not recommend the payment be made by mail.
-But if you do decide on mailing an extension, be advised that the envelope with the extension form must be postmarked on or before the April 18 due date.
+If you do decide on mailing an extension, be advised that the envelope with the extension form must be postmarked on or before the April 18 due date.
 However, there are inherent risks associated with dropping an extension form in a mailbox; for instance, the envelope might not be postmarked in a timely fashion.
-Thus, those who have estimated tax due should mail their extension forms using registered or certified mail so as not to risk late-filing penalties.
+Thus, those who have tax due should mail their extension forms using registered or certified mail so as not to risk late-filing penalties.

 In addition, the April 18 deadline also applies to the following:

-Individual Estimated Tax Payments for the First Quarter of 2022 – The first installment of the 2022 estimated tax payment is due on April 18, 2022.
-If you make estimated tax payments and did not file the first installment on or before April 18, 2022, then that payment is late, and you should file it as soon as possible to mitigate any penalties.
+Individual Estimated Tax Payments for the First Quarter of 2023* – The first installment of the 2023 estimated tax payment is due on April 18, 2023.
+If you make estimated tax payments and do not file the first installment on or before April 18, 2023, then that payment is late, and you should file it as soon as possible to mitigate any penalties.

 If you have not yet completed your returns, please call this office right away so that we can schedule an appointment and/or file an extension for you.